devnacho/myblog/source/blog_articles/5-reasons-why-you-should-learn-react-native.md

 everywhere,” but you can still share quite a bit of code between your iOS and your Android app.

-You can share utility functions, your app status, your router and even some components.
+You can share utility functions, your app state, your router and even some components.

 Plus you can have platform-specific components like these ones: